3. Python Virtual Environments

 If a virtual environment is active, deactivate it with the deactivate shell command.

-To create a virtual environment, decide first where.
-Example: Install a virtual environment demoenv in /opt/smr:
+Example: Install a virtual environment demo in /opt/smr:

-Activate the virtual environment with the virtual environments activate command.
-Example: Virtual environment installed in /opt/smr/demoenv
+Activate the virtual environment with the virtual environment’s activate command.
+Example: Virtual environment installed in /opt/smr/demo

-You might want to install the activation utility script for the definition of the LD_LIBRARY_PATH.
+You might want to install an activation script which defines all relevant environment variables for the virtual environment.

-Note that virtualenv installs pip, but you MUST update the pip package in the user environment (user environment activated!):
+Note that virtualenv installs the relevant pip version, but you MUST update the pip package in the user environment (user environment activated!):

 python -m pip install --upgrade --force-reinstall pip